epfl-si/infoscience-exports/DOCKER_INSTALL.rst

 * its admin

-  * with the service account infoscience-exports
+  * with the service account *infoscience-exports*
-  * or with a gaspar account which as received admin rights
+  * or with a gaspar account which has received admin rights
   * https://127.0.0.1:8000/admin